AndrewKeig/express-validation/README.md

 }
 ```

-If you would prefer to simply return a lis of errors; you can flatten this structure; by passing an options array; with flatten set to true:
+If you would prefer to simply return a list of errors; you can flatten this structure; by passing an options array; with `flatten` set to `true`:

 ```js
 module.exports.post = {